E-Fumi/TheAccidentalCastleDreamer/README.md

 This is, in a nutshell, what a variational autoencoder is.<br/>

-### The Disentangled Variational Autoencoder
+#### The Disentangled Variational Autoencoder

 A further, very interesting improvement can be brought about in a rather simple way.
-If the KL divergence loss term is weighted more, in comparison to the reconstruction loss term, then this forces the distributions even closer together.
-This incentivizes the network to get the most bang for its buck with each of the dimensions in the latent space (and perhaps even having a few unused dimensions that bear no relevance for the network's output and that are set equal to a normal distribution so as to not contribute to the KL divergence loss term).
-The best way of acheiving that is orthogonality, and this is where the disentanglement comes in.
-In principle, if each of the latent space dimensions is disentangled, then each will represent an independent underlying feature within the data that the network is trained on [smile dimension](https://drek4537l1klr.cloudfront.net/chollet/Figures/08fig11_alt.jpg) <br/>
+If the KL divergence loss term is weighed more, in comparison to the reconstruction loss term, then this forces the distributions even closer together.
+This, in turn, incentivizes the network to get the most bang for its buck with each of the dimensions in the latent space (and perhaps even having a few unused dimensions that bear no relevance for the network's output and that are set equal to a normal distribution so as to not contribute to the KL divergence loss term).
+The best way of acheiving that is orthogonality, and this is where the disentanglement comes in.<br/>

+In principle, if each of the latent space dimensions is disentangled, then each will represent an independent underlying feature within the data that the network is trained on.
+This allows for a very powerful measure of control in the synthesis of new data; a famous example is that of the [smile dimension](https://drek4537l1klr.cloudfront.net/chollet/Figures/08fig11_alt.jpg) in a disentangled autoencoder trained on a dataset of faces.
+Most intriguingly, this implies that the model has a semantic understanding of each of the disentangled features.<br/>

+Obtaining a network that would have a significant measure of disentanglement between dimensions representing architectural features (width of the windows, slant of a roof, height of the towers, etc...) represents the ultimate goal of this project.

 ## Network Details